lborg019/alain.xyz/packages/portfolio/blog/raw-vulkan/index.md

   )
 };

-std::vector<vk::AttachmentReference> colorReferences =
+// 🌈 Create a list of what attachments are color based std::vector<vk::AttachmentReference> colorReferences = {
-{
   vk::AttachmentReference(0, vk::ImageLayout::eColorAttachmentOptimal)
 };

-std::vector<vk::AttachmentReference> depthReferences = {
+// 🌑 Create a list of what attachments are depth based std::vector<vk::AttachmentReference> depthReferences = {
   vk::AttachmentReference(1, vk::ImageLayout::eDepthStencilAttachmentOptimal)
 };

-std::vector<vk::SubpassDescription> subpasses =
+// 🔸 Create a subpass that targets the color references we listed above std::vector<vk::SubpassDescription> subpasses =
 {
   vk::SubpassDescription(